Madonna: Legacy

 Madonna has built a legacy that transcends music and has been studied by sociologists, historians, and other scholars, contributing to the rise of Madonna studies, a subfield of American cultural studies.
 According to Rodrigo Fresán, "saying that Madonna is just a pop star is as inappropriate as saying that Coca-Cola is just a soda.
 Madonna is one of the classic symbols of Made in USA."
 Rolling Stone Spain wrote, "She became the first master of viral pop in history, years before the internet was massively used.
 Madonna was everywhere; in the almighty music television channels, 'radio formulas', magazine covers and even in bookstores.
 A pop dialectic, never seen since the Beatles's reign, which allowed her to keep on the edge of trend and commerciality."
 William Langley from The Daily Telegraph felt that "Madonna has changed the world's social history, has done more things as more different people than anyone else is ever likely to."
 Professor Diane Pecknold noted that "nearly any poll of the biggest, greatest, or best in popular culture includes [Madonna's] name".
 In 2012, VH1 ranked Madonna as the greatest woman in music.

 Spin writer Bianca Gracie stated that "the 'Queen of Pop' isn't enough to describe Madonna—she is Pop.
 [She] formulated the blueprint of what a pop star should be."
+Madonna became the first act to be crowned the Greatest Pop Star twice by Billboard (1985 and 1989).
 According to Sclafani, "It's worth noting that before Madonna, most music mega-stars were guy rockers; after her, almost all would be female singers ...
 When the Beatles hit America, they changed the paradigm of performer from solo act to band.
 Madonna changed it back—with an emphasis on the female."
 Howard Kramer, curatorial director of the Rock and Roll Hall of Fame, asserted that "Madonna and the career she carved out for herself made possible virtually every other female pop singer to follow ...
 She certainly raised the standards of all of them ...
 She redefined what the parameters were for female performers."
 Andy Bennett and Steve Waksman, authors of The SAGE Handbook of Popular Music (2014), noted that "almost all female pop stars of recent years—Britney Spears, Beyoncé, Rihanna, Katy Perry, Lady Gaga, and others—acknowledge the important influence of Madonna on their own careers."
 Madonna has also influenced male artists, inspiring rock frontmen Liam Gallagher of Oasis and Chester Bennington of Linkin Park to become musicians.